Arciiix/Handy/README.md

 - FAST_MODE_DURATION_SECONDS - normally the app works in an idle mode on low FPS.
 When user enters the T-ROI or a gesture within ROI is detected, the app turns into fast mode with high FPS.
 This variable determines how long it should remain in the fast mode after the last movement.
 - REQUIRED_TROI_PERCENT_CHANGE - this amount of the T-ROI frame has to be different for Handy to consider a movement inside it.
 Unit is percent [%].

+## Action-related changes

+- PLAYER_PLAYPAUSE_HASS_ENTITY_ID - this entity will be used for play/pause action

 ```json
 {
   "STREAM_URL": "udp://127.0.0.1:12345",